davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 : A collection of trust anchors managed by the root program.

 Certification path:
 : An ordered list of X.509 certificates starting the target certificate.
-Each certificate is issued by the next certificate, except for the last, which is issued by a trust anchor.
+Each certificate is issued by the next certificate, except the last, which is issued by a trust anchor.

 Trust store manifest:
 : A structure describing a series of versioned trust stores.